george-hawkins/docker-cplusplus-coroutines/README.md

     $ docker image rmi -f docker-cplusplus-coroutines_hirsute-cppcoro

-Note that image names are of the form `<project>_<service>` where the project name defaults to the containing directory name, i.e. `docker-cplusplus-coroutines` in this case.
+Note that image names are of the form `<project>_<service>`, where the project name defaults to the containing directory name, i.e. `docker-cplusplus-coroutines` in this case.
 See the description of the project name in the Docker Compose [overview](https://docs.docker.com/compose/).
 You can control this with `container_name` in the `.yml` file but it's not recommended (see the Compose file [reference](https://docs.docker.com/compose/compose-file/compose-file-v3/)).

 It you want to clean up stopped containers and dangling images: